Surrey Quays railway station: Services

 All times below are correct as of the December 2015 timetables.

 London Overground

-Mondays to Saturdays there is a service every 5–10 minutes throughout the day, while on Sundays before 13:00 there is a service every 5–9 minutes, changing to every 7–8 minutes until the end of service after that.
+Surrey Quays is located on the Windrush line of the London Overground.
+On Mondays to Saturdays there is a service every 5–10 minutes throughout the day, while on Sundays before 13:00 there is a service every 5–9 minutes, changing to every 7–8 minutes until the end of service after that.
 Current off peak frequency is: